 Appearance: pours a clear straw yellow with no head and almost no carbonation.
 Body is medium.

 Aroma/Nose: On the nose overripe apples with a hint of white wine and wood.
 I can sense also floral and sweet notes with a touch of alcohol.
 The scent resembles slightly English cider.

-Overall: I am a huge fan of bitter flavors in cider, but the bitter taste in this apfelwein overpowers other flavors.
+Overall: I am a huge fan of bitter flavours in cider, but the bitter taste in this apfelwein overpowers other flavours.
 In my opinion, the intensive bitter taste would indicate that this apfelwein was left too long on its lees.
 Moreover, I had ciders before that had the ABV of 8% and alcohol was not perceivable at all.
 Most probably sugar was added to increase the ABV, which is not an uncommon practice for German Apfelwein.
 Nöll’s Cox Orange is complex and rich, but just not balanced.
 This is a common problem with single varietal ciders.
 They are rarely perfect.
 I think that Nöll’s Cox Orange is worth trying and may appeal to some but I wouldn’t purchase it again.
-It’s too unbalanced with too many off flavors.
+It’s too unbalanced with too many off flavours.
 2/6

 Price: purchased online from Apfelweinkontor at 8 EUR.